 - Press and hold the Mute key on the XT Remote Control Unit. - Press ok/menu to access the In-call menu, and select Privacy Options > Privacy:

-The LED on the Scopia XT Executive's embedded camera turns off to indicate that video from this camera is blocked.
-The system sends a pre-defined image to the remote endpoint, indicated by the icon on your display.
+The system sends a pre-defined image to the remote endpoint, indicated by the s icon on your display.

 Moving the Camera's Position